The Ultimate Guide to Managing Remote Workers

 HR professionals like to talk about the importance of “the employee experience.”
 Today, that experience isn’t limited to what happens within the office walls.
 The programmer working from home, the driver making deliveries, the forklift operator stocking loading docks and the electrician making house calls all want to have the best possible experiences, too.
 By using the right communications tools in the right way, businesses can now include workers who – because of their location – were once “out of the loop” in almost every aspect of a company’s operation and culture.
 In addition, there’s a huge payoff when they embed a few remote working best practices into their managers’ routines.

 The HR world loves buzzwords, and one of today’s hottest buzzwords is “engagement.”
 While a number of definitions have been applied to the term, most agree it generally describes how emotionally committed workers are to their employer and its goals.
-Companies can engage employees in a number of ways, but many, if not most, HR experts will tell you that communications is the secret to successful mobile workforce management.
+Using the ultimate guide to managing remote workers, companies can engage employees in a number of ways, but many, if not most, HR experts will tell you that communications are the secret to successful mobile workforce management.

 Best Practices for Engaging Remote Workers

 Messaging can speed things along, but it, too, requires care to craft each line if the conversation is going to be efficient and productive.
 A click-to-start video call is the best solution, since it allows the owner and employee to speak more naturally than they would on the telephone and to read each other’s body language.
-Layering on collaboration features such as document sharing and video makes it possible for colleagues to work through issues like they would if they were in the same room.
+Layering on collaboration features such as document sharing makes it possible for colleagues to work through issues like they would if they were in the same room.
+File sharing and remote collaboration could be achievable with the likes of software such as filecenterdms or a company VPN that can take work documents and files to the cloud, enabling employees to work and organize various work files and processes efficiently together as a team.

 The Secret to Remote Worker Collaboration